inkline/inkline.io/content/docs/utilities/css/overflow.md

 ---
-title: Utilities - Overflow - Inkline
+title: CSS Utility Classes - Overflow - Inkline
 description: You can use the overflow utilities for deciding how content overflows an element.
 ---

-# Overflow Utilities
+:ContentHeading{ title="Overflow" subtitle="CSS Utility Classes" }
 ## You can use the overflow utilities for deciding how content overflows an element.

 Overflow functionality is provided for two values by default, and they are not responsive.